open-mmlab/mmdetection/docs/en/user_guides/dataset_prepare.md

 It is recommended to download and extract the dataset somewhere outside the project directory and symlink the dataset root to `$MMDETECTION/data` as below.
 If your folder structure is different, you may need to change the corresponding paths in config files.

-We provide a script to download datasets such as COCO , you can run `python tools/misc/download_dataset.py --dataset-name coco2017` to download COCO dataset.
+We provide a script to download datasets such as COCO, you can run `python tools/misc/download_dataset.py --dataset-name coco2017` to download COCO dataset.

 For more usage please refer to [dataset-download](https://mmdetection.readthedocs.io/en/dev-3.x/user_guides/useful_tools.html#dataset-download)